-Job credit: The California Competes Tax Credit is based on the number of jobs created, opportunity for future growth, and a number of other factors.
+- The California Competes Tax Credit is based on the number of jobs created, opportunity for future growth, and a number of other factors. - New Employment Credit require employer hire a qualified full-time employee and pay qualified wages.

 Colorado

 - Job Growth Incentive Tax Credit available for businesses creating at least 20 new jobs with wages 100% of county average - Job Growth Incentive Tax Credit-Higher Education Partnership available for businesses partnering with State Higher Education Institutions and creating at least 5 new jobs with wages 100% of state average